Personal | Resources | Information Statement Term Investment Account

 2. Terms and Conditions

-The Term Investment Account is a debenture issued by the Roman Catholic Trusts Corporation for the Diocese of Melbourne ABN: 52 768 159 282 for the CDF Community Fund ABN 94 380 397 118.
+A Term Investment account is a debenture issued by the Roman Catholic Trusts Corporation for the Archdiocese of Melbourne ABN 52 768 159 282 for the CDF Community Fund ABN 94 380 397 118.

-The balance held in your Term Investment Account, comprised of the principal sum and interest earned, is a debt owed to you, and guaranteed by the Roman Catholic Trusts Corporation for the Diocese of Melbourne.
+The balance held in your Term Investment account, comprised of the principal sum and interest earned, is a debt owed to you, and guaranteed by the Roman Catholic Trusts Corporation for the Archdiocese of Melbourne.

 Who can invest in a Term Investment?

-Any entity, or person over the age of 18 can invest in our Term Investment Account.
-The Term Investment Account is designed for investors who wish to support the charitable and religious works of the Catholic Church.
+Any entity, or person (who is an Australian Citizen/Permanent Resident over the age of 18) can apply for a Term Investment account.
+The Term Investment account is designed for investors who wish to support the charitable and religious works of the Catholic Church.

 What is the minimum initial investment?